SnorreFagerland/virushistory/README.md

 <h1>A museum of malicious software from the DOS era</h1>
+**ADMINS: NONE OF THESE FILES CAN EXECUTE OR HARM MODERN OPERATING SYSTEMS**

 The period from mid-1980'ies until the end of the century was an incredibly important period in cybersecurity.